Philly-OZ/numerical_methods_2017/README.md

 # Author : Denis Verstraeten

 The aim of this project is to solve iteratively a linear problem corresponding to a stationary heat conduction equation.
 First it implements the differential problem as a linear system of equations.
-Then the multigrain method, and finally the conjugate gradient method.
+Then the multigrid method, and finally the conjugate gradient method.